Arizona Has More than 1.1 million K-12 Students

 @AZGreatLeaders

-Tuesday is the Director of Strategic Initiatives at A for Arizona.
+Tuesday is the Director of Strategic Initiatives at Great Leaders Strong Schools and its sister organization A for Arizona.
 Bringing unique expertise in state and local government and multi-organizational project management, she embodies an enthusiastic and results-oriented mindset.

 Prior to joining Great Leaders Strong Schools, Tuesday spent three years in the Office of Arizona Governor Doug Ducey.
 She began her profession on the Governor’s Legislative team, quickly moving to the Policy team and capping her tenure off on the Operations team.
 Tuesday quickly learned Arizona’s legislative landscape and what it takes to move landmark policy from start to finish.
 She led or assisted with multi-agency and Executive initiatives, including annual Strategic Planning and Budgeting, Arizona Capitol Copper Dome Restoration Project, AZHiresVets!, Child Abuse and Neglect Prevention, State of Arizona Leaders Connect Program, and the 2023 Gubernatorial Transition Process.